Easy Read Information

 Information on the ophthalmic imaging service at St Paul’s Eye Unit at the Royal Liverpool University Hospital

-Ophthalmic imaging is a highly specialised field of ophthalmology.
-It helps doctors to diagnose and manage a wide variety of eye conditions.
+Ophthalmic imaging is a highly specialised field of ophthalmology which helps doctors to diagnose and manage a wide variety of eye conditions.

-We offer our patients the very latest technologies in ophthalmic imaging including;
+Performed as outpatient appointment, we offer patients the very latest technologies in ophthalmic imaging including:

 Colour fundus imaging

-This isn’t as scary as it perhaps sounds.
-The ‘fundus’ is another word for the retina, and so it simply means to capture colour images of the retina.
-You may have experienced this type of imaging at your own opticians, but the cameras we use allow a far wider range of specialised images including 3D imaging, ultra wide field fundus photography and fundus autofluorescence, a technique using various differing wavelengths of light.
+The cameras we use allow a wide range of specialised images including 3D imaging, ultra wide field fundus photography and fundus autofluorescence, a technique using various differing wavelengths of light.

 Optical Coherence Tomography (O.C.T.)